novix-sa/Pyplan/docs/User Guide/Visualization.md

 Is the default view of any node.
 The user can pivot dimensions and filter any dimension by clicking the `(all)` legend next to each dimension.
 This table have many configuration options like range cell
 ## Pivot Tables
+Basic outputs.
+It allows multiple dimensions in rows or cols

 # Graphs
 # Maps
 # Other visualization libraries